Name: Geraint Davies

 How does your specific training impact your approach in coaching the Penn Running Club?

-I try to take the lessons that I’ve learnt from my own running progression and apply them to the undergraduates in the club.
+I try to take the lessons that I’ve learned from my own running progression and apply them to the undergraduates in the club.
 First off, I think it is really important to explain the why of a training process.
 There are several different philosophies on training; the key thing is to trust the system.

 Two of the key fundamentals I try to emphasize in training are consistency and patience.
 Becoming a good runner doesn’t happen overnight, it takes years for the muscles and bones to develop and strengthen.
 That development can be expedited with consistent progress and avoiding injury.
 But the ultimate goal is to provide an enjoyable atmosphere for people to train and be excited about running.